SLNC-DIMP/Cinch/README.md

 <li>errorcsv</li>
 <li>zipcreation</li>
 <li>purgesystem check (optional, Notifies users after 20 days that they have files marked for deletion in 10 days.)</li>
 <li>purgesystem delete (optional, deletes user files older than 30 days old.
-Note this deletes upload lists, and all csv file information from the database, but downloaded files, metadata, errors, and event, information is retained in the database.)</li>
+Note this deletes upload lists, and all csv file information from the database, but downloaded file, metadata, errors, and event information is retained in the database.)</li>
 </ol>

 Useful Notes: